 If you are looking for things to do — or if you have family or friends visiting — here are a few ways to get out and enjoy the town.
 Good news: Most things are open in Boulder for your enjoyment!
 Plus, Boulder is fortunate to enjoy a stunning natural location, 45,000 acres of open space and lots of recreation opportunities.

-The best thing you can do now is stay at home.
-However, if you are going outside for physical exercise or to clear your head, here are some suggestions on how to do so while keeping yourself and others safe.
-Don't hesitate to call us (Boulder's official tourism office) if you need further information, have questions about the status of things in Boulder or need assistance: 303-442-2911.
+Don't hesitate to call us (Boulder's official tourism office) if you need further information, have questions about the status of things in Boulder, or need assistance: 303-442-2911.

-Peace and optimism are available on 150 miles of trails in Boulder.
+Peace and optimism are available on 150 miles of trails right in the city of Boulder.
 Go for a hike on dozens of trails including these easy nature outings.
 Make sure to choose one that is not crowded, even if that involves additional driving or a change of plans.
-Here's how to get some individual exercise while still keeping yourself and others safe.

 Read our bird-watching guide for where to go and what to look for.
 The same important reminders above apply.